dyweb/gommon/log/doc/design/2018-12-02-tree-of-logger.md

 ## Implementation

 - [x] remove the parent children logic from logger
-- [ ] add traverse registry and logger
+- [x] add traverse registry and logger
   - [x] add traverse log in PreOrderDfs
 - [ ] fix logic for func and method logger
+  - [ ] what was I trying to fix? creating sub logger or?
 - [ ] check if the skip caller is correct when create logger registry, unit test is in same package so it's always correct
 - [ ] check if identity of log registry is correct
 - [ ] check if identity of logger is correct